WesleyG/nodejs1/readme.md

 up to:

-"Great, we now can put the different parts of our application into different files and wire them together by making them modules.""
+"Ok, that’s all we need to wire server, router, and request handlers together!
+When starting our application and requesting"